-increase self-determination;

-(vii) demonstrate that the approved budget is not replacing other natural or non-disability specific resources available; and activities of daily living (e.g., bathing, toileting, preparing or assisting with meal preparation and eating), enhancing self-help skills and providing opportunities for play and other recreational activities; community and social awareness; providing opportunities for community and neighborhood integration and involvement; and providing opportunities for the eligible recipient to make their own choices with regard to daily activities.
+- (v) increase an individual's experiences with other paid, unpaid, publicly-funded and community support options; - (vi) increase self-determination; - (vii) demonstrate that the approved budget is not replacing other natural or non- disability specific resources available; and - (viii) document efforts demonstrating choice of non-waiver and non-disability specific options in the ISP, IDT meeting minutes or companion documents when an individual has only DDW funded supports. - Respite services: Respite services are a flexible family support service for an eligible recipient.
+The primary purpose of respite services is to provide support to the eligible recipient and give the primary, unpaid caregiver relief and time away from their duties.
+Respite services include assistance with routine activities of daily living (e.g., bathing, toileting, preparing or assisting with meal preparation and eating), enhancing self-help skills and providing opportunities for play and other recreational activities; community and social awareness; providing opportunities for community and neighborhood integration and involvement; and providing opportunities for the eligible recipient to make their own choices with regard to daily activities.
 Respite services will be scheduled as determined by the primary caregiver.
 An eligible recipient receiving living supports or customized in-home supports (when an eligible recipient is not living with a family member), may not access respite services.
 Respite services may be provided in the eligible recipient's own home, in a provider's home, or in a community setting of the eligible recipient family's choice.
+Amounts and units of respite available per ISP year to eligible recipients must comply with limits outlined in the DDSD issued service standards.
 Respite services must be provided in accordance with 8.314.5.10 NMAC.